 - Real Men Wear Pink: Gama is referred to as being a "Master of Make-up," though he detests the associations that humans have made with his art.

 - Small Name, Big Ego: Bakken.
 He undeservedly demands to be addressed as "Bakken-sama" (Lord Bakken) even though he is the lowest-ranking member of his team.

-- Smoke Out: Bakken can create a smoke screen with the vapor of his sweat.
+- Smoke Out: Bakken can create a smokescreen with the vapour of his sweat.

 - Smug Snake: Risho.